savaslabs/savaslabs.github.io/_posts/2015-05-25-manage-geojson.md

 author: Tim Stallmann
 tags: mapping leaflet javascript
 summary: Sometimes the data you want isn't exactly the data you have.
 This post examines how to clean, filter and convert data using free and open-source tools.
+disclaimer: The USGS geoJSON earthquake data feed has been modified since the writing of this post.
+External links may no longer be active.
 ---

 In my [last tutorial](/2015/05/18/mapping-geojson.html), we used USGS earthquake data to make a simple web map using leaflet.
 Today, we'll explore how to use GDAL tools to explore and manipulate GeoJSON data.